 To achieve this characteristic juiciness, gelatin is added to the stewed filling before the mixture is chilled and hardened in the refrigerator.
 This keeps the dough from getting soggy while the salteñas are being put together.
 When baked, the mixture melts into the delicious stewy filling salteñas are known for, much like Shanghainese xiao long bao.

 Salteñas are a hugely popular street food in Bolivia.
-They’re sold from early in the morning and are typically eaten for breakfast or as a mid-morning snack with coffee or fresh fruit juice.
-So popular are salteñas as Bolivian street food that they’re almost never made at home.
+In La Paz, they’re sold from early in the morning and are typically eaten for breakfast or as a mid-morning snack with coffee or fresh fruit juice.
+So popular are salteñas as street food that they’re almost never made at home in Bolivia.

 Today, salteñas are among the most beloved Bolivian foods.
 They were so popular at the time that it was common for people to tell their kids “Ve y recoge una empanada de la salteña”, meaning “Go and pick up an empanada from the woman from Salta”.

 Anticuchos are skewered and grilled meat and offal dishes.
-They’ve existed in the Andean region since pre-Columbian times, but modern versions of the dish have become popular in many countries throughout South America, especially Bolivia and Peru.
+They’ve existed in the Andean region since pre-Columbian times, but modern versions of the dish have become popular in many countries throughout the South American continent, most notably in Bolivia and Peru.

 In Bolivia, anticuchos are typically made with beef or chicken heart marinated in vinegar, garlic, and a host of herbs and spices like cumin, black pepper, salt, oregano, mint, and parsley.
-They’re commonly sold as street food, from vendors called anticucheras, and often served with roasted potatoes and a spicy aji peanut sauce.
+They’re commonly sold by street food vendors in La Paz called anticucheras, and often served with roasted potatoes and a spicy aji peanut sauce.